nrfconnect/sdk-nrf/boards/shields/pca63565/doc/index.rst

 Requirements
 ************

-This shield is pin compatible with nrf54l15pdk (tested with PCA10156 rev.0.2.1).
+This shield is pin compatible with the nRF54L15 PDK (tested with PCA10156 rev.0.2.1).

 Usage
 *****